JacobEEEGuy005/EOL-Host-Application/docs/Test Type Request/Output Current Sensor Calibration Test.md

      - Parse and store average value for this setpoint

   3. Final Analysis:
-     - Perform linear regression on all (oscilloscope_avg, can_avg) pairs
-     - Calculate gain error and adjustment factor
+     - Calculate gain error and correction factor for each (oscilloscope_avg, can_avg) pair
+     - Average all valid gain errors and gain corrections
+     - Use average gain error for pass/fail determination
+     - Use average gain correction as adjustment factor
   ```

 ### Timing Requirements